thejasmeetsingh/mcp-servers/src/rawg-db/README.md

     First, establish a shared Docker network and deploy a Redis container for caching:

-    **Note:** Redis is being as cache to store reduntant API responses which do not change often and it significantly reduse our API calls to the rawg service.
+    **Note:** Redis is being as cache to store redundant API responses which do not change often and it significantly reduce our API calls to the rawg service.
 Thus the changes of getting throttling errors from the service are very less.

     ```bash
      # Create a shared Docker network